-There are other definitions to be sure, and the Wikipedia page has a long look at all of those other circumstances, but I find this definition the simplest to relate back to travel.
+This is my definition, but there are many others that offer more nuance while highlight different facets of the social enterprise concept (the Wikipedia page has a long look at all of those other circumstances).
+This definition is simplest one to connect how social enterprise and travel can become a powerful joint tool for responsible travelers.
 And in relating this back to travel, since 2008 I have slowly traveled and volunteered all over the world.
-And on these travels I came to understand that it is often the mere act of tourism and community-level support in developing nations that has the largest positive impact on the people in these places I visited—even more than volunteering.
+And on these travels I came to understand that it is often the mere act of tourism and community-level support in developing nations that has the largest positive impact on the people in these places I visited—much more so than international volunteering.

-Within the context of traveling to a developing country, spending some of your tourism dollars at social enterprises can have very a strong, positive impact on that community because these are, by their very nature, community driven initiatives that most often use local ideas and labor to solve a social problem.
-As we travel we spend money on everything from food to tours (with accommodation, souvenirs, and transportation in between).
-What if each time we ventured out of the country we found a way to make sure our tourism dollars went into local hands who were working hard to better their country.
+Within the context of traveling to a developing country, spending your tourism dollars at social enterprises has a strong positive impact on that community because these are, by their very nature, community-driven initiatives that most often use local ideas and labor to solve a social problem.

 - retail shops and boutiques